 Each student is provided with a bed, mattress, dresser, desk, and chair.
-Apartment living rooms are furnished with a love seat, two side chairs, and a small dining table with four chairs.
+Apartment living rooms are furnished with a love seat, two side chairs, and a small dining table with four chairs, except for NorthView which comes with a sofa, love seat, and bar stools.
 Apartment kitchens all come furnished with a full-size refrigerator and range.
-Apartments in the towers also include dishwashers.
+Apartments in the Towers and NorthView include dishwashers.
+NorthView also has a washer and dryer in each unit.
 All units have vertical blinds and shower curtains.
 Towers residents will need to supply their own shower curtains.

-No, all university facilities, including on-campus residential facilities have been declared Non-Smoking in compliance with the Florida Clean Air Act of 1992.
+No; all university facilities, including on-campus residential facilities have been declared Non-Smoking in compliance with the Florida Clean Air Act of 1992.
 (See State Statutes, Section 386.001.)
 This includes the stairwells, hallways, and building entrances.
-In recognition of the health risks caused by smoking, The University of Central Florida provides a smoke-free environment for its faculty, staff, students and visitors.
+In recognition of the health risks caused by smoking, UCF provides a smoke-free environment for its faculty, staff, students and visitors.
 Our smoke-free policy promotes the health and comfort of the university community and our guests.

 If you are in an apartment style facility, you may cook in your kitchen.
 If you are in an apartment, you may have appliances such as a toaster, toaster oven, coffee pot and George Foreman grill in your kitchen.
 These appliances are not permitted in bedrooms.

 If you are in a residence hall facility, you may only cook in a microwave.
 You may bring a microwave oven (up to 1000 watts), a small refrigerator (up to 5 cubic feet) and a coffee pot.
-You may not have appliances such as a toaster, toaster oven, or George Foreman grill as there is not proper ventilation in residence hall rooms for this type of appliance.
+You may not have appliances such as a toaster, toaster oven, or George Foreman grill as there is not proper ventilation in residence hall rooms for these types of appliances.

 The only pets allowed to be kept in on-campus housing are fish in a ten gallon or smaller tank.

 Supplemental lofts and devices such as rack raisers are NOT allowed in university residential facilities.
-All beds are extra-long twin except the Towers at Knights Plaza.
-The Towers have regular full-size beds.
+All beds are extra-long twin except for the Towers at Knights Plaza and NorthView.
+The Towers have regular full-size beds and NorthView beds are full-size extra-long.
 The extra-long twin beds located in Nike, Hercules, Neptune, Lake Claire, Rosen, and Libra are considered junior lofts and can be raised or lowered on the existing bed frame to accommodate storage underneath.
 To have your bed raised or lowered, you should contact your community office.